goddy93/Rfam-RNAcentral/parser_cmscan/readme.rst

 Tweaking these options:
 ^^^^^^^^^^^^^^^^^^^^^^^
-Parser should work with alternative options by modifying lines 15-17 from :code:`parser_cmscan.py`
+Parser should work with alternative options by modifying :code:`lines 15-17` from :code:`parser_cmscan.py`